Insight: Celebrating personality over polish

 It’s rare for someone to point out the materials or finishes in their workplace as the highlights.
 What people remember and talk about most are the stories.
 What are those special moments, traditions, and culture that make a space feel meaningful and alive?

 People think nothing of driving hours to a favourite pub or holiday house… but ask them to come into the workplace and suddenly it feels like a chore.
-As workplace architects and designers, we help you to create spaces that teams look forward to - places that spark pride, reflect culture, and invite people in.
+As workplace architects and designers, we help create spaces that teams look forward to - places that spark pride, reflect culture, and invite people in.

 Author: Sean Willcock, Director at Davenport Campbell